-Otterbein is proud to be a participant in the national Yellow Ribbon GI Education Enhancement Program to help U.S. military veterans attend college.
-Eligible veterans who apply and are accepted to Otterbein are able to attend tuition free.
+Otterbein is proud to be a participant in the national Yellow Ribbon GI Education Enhancement Program to help U.S. military veterans attend college and earn a degree.
+Yellow Ribbon eligible veterans who apply and are accepted to Otterbein are able to attend tuition free.

 How to Attend Otterbein Under the Yellow Ribbon Program